facebook/react/fixtures/dom/README.md

 ## Setup

-To reference a local build of React, first run `yarn run build` at the root of the React project.
+To reference a local build of React, first run `yarn build` at the root of the React project.
 Then:

 ```
 cd fixtures/dom
-yarn install
+yarn
 yarn start
 ```